sql-machine-learning/elasticdl/docs/designs/flatten_odps_key_value_table.md

 # Transform the Column with Key-value Pairs String to Wide Table
-This document describes the design to transform the column with key-value pairs string to a wide ODPS table where the values of each key is in a each column.
+This document describes the design to normalize (or transform) the table schema to be wide, aka one feature per column.
 The transformation is a part of [data analysis and transform](https://github.com/sql-machine-learning/elasticdl/blob/develop/docs/designs/data_transform.md#normalize-table-schema-to-be-wide)

 ## Motivation
 Generally, the data developers parse logs to features and the number of features may vary.
 It is convenient to save features using